 What matters early

-Keep work records, pay stubs, tax slips, job descriptions, language test plans, education documents, and travel history organized.
-French newcomers often underestimate how much documentation is needed later.
+Keep work records, pay stubs, tax slips, job descriptions, language test plans, education documents, and travel history organized. newcomers often underestimate how much documentation is needed later.

 - NOC/TEER role details